-Campers should pack a water bottle, snacks, bag lunch (unless a lunch has been purchased for them), swimsuit, towel, hat, and sunscreen each day.
+Campers should pack a water bottle, snacks, bag lunch, swimsuit, towel, hat, and sunscreen each day.
+Please label all camper belongings with full name to ensure items return with them each day.
 Please note, parents must indicate on their “Request for Administration of Medication” form that they would like the Camp at the J staff to reapply sunscreen to their child.

 How does lunch work at Camp at the J?

-Parents have the option of packing a lunch each day or purchasing camp lunches in advance for their child.
+Parents must pack a lunch each day for their child.
 Packed lunches will be stored inside an air-conditioned room, but will not be refrigerated.
 All lunches at Camp at the J are personal and are not to be shared.
-Personal lunches do not have to be Kosher, but are asked to be nut free.
+Personal lunches do not have to be Kosher but are asked to be nut-free.

 What should my camper wear to camp?

-Campers should wear comfortable shorts and T-Shirts that are okay to get dirty.
+Campers should wear comfortable shorts and t-shirts that are okay to get dirty.
+Children are required to bring a mask daily for wearing inside of the J building.
 For your child’s safety, socks and sneakers (closed toe and heel) are required.
 Sandals, Crocs, and flip-flops may be packed for swimming or water activities.
-Pioneers and Trailblazers Camp attendees are encouraged to wear their swimsuit under their clothing to camp as they will swim daily before lunch.
+Pioneers and Trailblazers campers are encouraged to wear their swimsuit under their clothing to camp as they will swim daily before lunch.

-Is there an extra charge for camp photos or t-shirts?
+Is there an extra charge for camp t-shirts?

-All campers will receive one souvenir bunk photo and one camp T-shirt for FREE.
+All campers will receive one camp T-shirt for FREE.

 Might my child’s photo be used in publicity?

-Your child’s name, photograph, or video clip may be used by the J in news articles and publications, unless we receive a written objection prior to the first day of camp.
-If you would to request your child not be used in future publicity, please contact Nikki Downey at: 513.761.7500 ext.
-1244.
+Your child’s name, photograph, or video clip may be used by the J in news articles and publications unless we receive a written objection prior to the first day of camp.
+If you would to request your child not be used in future publicity, please contact us at email@example.com.

 What if my child gets hurt at camp?